 As the wife and mother of professional rodeo bullfighters, I’ve made a few trips around the proverbial arena – mainly on my knees in prayer.
 That’s my husband, Mike, in the clown barrel playing tag with the bull, and our son, Jake, saving a bull rider.

-Years as a crime-beat reporter netted several journalistic awards interlaced with credits in Prorodeo Sports News, Western Horseman, American Cowboy, Power for Living, Standard, The Quiet Hour, Chicken Soup for the Soul, and other national publications.
-Today when I’m not working on my next cowboy romance, I teach creative writing at Pueblo Community College, speak at conferences, retreats, and workshops, and write a popular slice-of-life column for the local newspaper.
+As a photographer and journalist, I’ve enjoyed chronicling cowboy life, with credits in Prorodeo Sports News, Western Horseman, American Cowboy, and Horse and Rider.
+My years as a crime-beat reporter netted several journalistic awards and interlaced with inspirational articles I wrote for Power for Living, Standard, The Quiet Hour, Chicken Soup for the Soul, and other national publications.
+Today when I’m not working on my next cowboy romance, I teach creative writing at the community college and speak at conferences, retreats, and workshops.

-I’d love to have you follow my blog or sign up to have it automatically delivered to your e-mail.
-If you’d like a signed copy of my books, drop me a note through my contact page and I’ll send you the information.
+If you’d like a signed copy of one of my books, drop me a note through my contact page and I’ll send you a signed bookplate and bookmark.

-Until then, relax with a good happy-ending love story—complete with all the struggles and setbacks everyday people face on an everyday basis.
+Until then, relax with a good happy-ending romance, complete with all the struggles and setbacks everyday people face on an everyday basis.
 Be inspired by characters who approach their challenges with a special focus on the Lord and His help, realizing He is the hub around which life turns.

 And fall in love with a cowboy!